-Hypotension, or low blood pressure, occurs when systolic pressure is below 90, and diastolic pressure is below 60.
+Hypotension or low blood pressure occurs when systolic pressure is below 90, and diastolic pressure is below 60.
 Low blood pressure indicates inadequate blood flow to the vital organs, including the heart and brain.
-For healthy people, low blood pressure is typically not an issue.
-Causes of low blood pressure include loss of blood, low body temperature, sepsis, heart disease, medication, dehydration, or an allergic reaction.
-The following are signs of low blood pressure.
+For healthy people, low blood pressure is typically short-lived and does not lead to long-term issues.
+Causes of low blood pressure include loss of blood, low body temperature, sepsis, heart disease, medication, dehydration, and allergic reactions.

 This site offers information designed for educational purposes only.
 You should not rely on any information on this site as a substitute for professional medical advice, diagnosis, treatment, or as a substitute for, professional counseling care, advice, diagnosis, or treatment.
 If you have any concerns or questions about your health, you should always consult with a physician or other health-care professional.